Model 1816 Musket

-The Springfield Model 1816 was a .69 caliber flintlock musket manufactured in the United States during the early 19th century.
+The Springfield Model 1816 was a .69 caliber flintlock musket manufactured in the United States during the early to mid-19th century.

 History

 The War of 1812 had revealed many weaknesses in American muskets.
 The Springfield Model 1812 was created in an attempt to improve both the design and manufacture of the musket.
 The Model 1816 made further improvements, and replaced the Model 1812.
 The Model 1812 had borrowed heavily from the design of the French Charleville Model 1777, and this design was retained for the Model 1816.
-The Model 1816 had a 42-inch (107 cm) long .69 caliber smoothbore barrel, similar to the Model 1812, but had a longer lock plate, a shorter trigger guard, and a longer bayonet than the Model 1812.
+The Model 1816 had a 42 in long .69 caliber smoothbore barrel, similar to the Model 1812, but had a longer lockplate, a shorter trigger guard, and a longer bayonet than the Model 1812.
 The Model 1816 also had a more straight lined stock.
-The overall length of the weapon was 58 inches (147 cm).
+The overall length of the weapon was 58 in.

 The Model 1816 musket was originally manufactured at the Springfield and Harpers Ferry armories along with independent contractors between 1816 and 1844.
 Around 700,000 were made, more than any other flintlock in U.S. history.